 These two really seem to love this trope.
 The season 2 finale has Charlie convincing Kirsten to leave her fiancée at the altar and get back together with him.
 Considering she was marrying the man only a couple of months after leaving Charlie, this was probably for the best.

-In How I Met Your Mother, Ted initially has some doubts about running away with Victoria (see above for details), but eventually agrees, on the condition that she leaves a note.
+In How I Met Your Mother, Ted initially has some doubts about running away with his ex-girlfriend Victoria, but eventually agrees, on the condition that she leaves a note.
 During the ensuing hijinks, Ted discovers that Klaus, the groom, is also running away, and Ted uses this inside knowledge to clear Victoria of any blame.
 Awkwardly, the three of them somehow end up rooming together.

 An episode of the reality series What Would You Do? used this scenario for inspiration in which they staged both a runaway bride and later a runaway groom getting cold feet and escaping to a bar.
 The scenario was intended to see how bystanders would react to the situation.
 In all scenarios, be it bride or groom, the bystanders all convinced the cold-footed spouse-to-be to get to their wedding and supported them.